- Describe how the environment influences a sense of self.

 Military life is not all about challenges, though.
-Military families have a variety of supports that you can help families maximize.
-Military families are often part of a strong military community.
+Military families have a variety of supports that you can help them maximize.
+Military families often have a strong sense of community.
 They may live on an installation with other military families, and they may have a group of friends in similar circumstances.
-They also have access to health-care, mental-health, and advocacy resources through their service or installation.
+They also have access to healthcare, mental-health, and advocacy resources through their Service or installation.
 These can be valuable assets for families as they work to define themselves.
-Finally, they have access to you—military childcare.
-You understand the families’ contexts and can be a valuable source of social support.
+Finally, they have access to you—military child care.
+You understand the families’ contexts and can be a valuable source of support.

 Here are some additional ways to support military families, based on recommendations from families surveyed in the National Military Family Association Report on the Cycles of Deployment (2005):

 - Help a family to be realistic in their expectations of themselves and of each other.
-This applies to deployment, permanent change of station (PCS), retirement, and other major life transitions.
+This applies to deployment, permanent change of station, retirement, and other major life transitions.
 Help families open lines of communication with one another about their expectations, fears, and excitement.

-- Provide families with information about what they can expect before, during, and after deployment or other transitions.
-Recognize that every child’s response may be different on the basis of age, developmental stage, and temperament.
+- Provide families with information about how their child might react before, during, and after deployment or other transitions.
+Recognize that children’s responses will vary based on age, developmental stage, and temperament.

-- Offer ongoing discussions and support to families with regard to return and reunion challenges.
+- Offer ongoing support to families with regard to return and reunion challenges.

 - Remember that families—even those with experience—do not always have the information and support they need.

 As a preschool teacher, you are a direct part of the classroom environment.
-Wittmer and Petersen highlight that, “Knowing ourselves involves exploring our strengths and vulnerabilities.
+Wittmer and Petersen (2017) explain that “Knowing ourselves involves exploring our strengths and vulnerabilities.
 We need to wonder about, and try to understand the meaning of, our reactions, our frustrations, and the parts of our job that bring us joy.
-This exploration can sometimes be difficult or uncomfortable” (2013, p.
-409).
-Another way to think about this is the “care” that is behind the “caregiving”.
+This exploration can sometimes be difficult or uncomfortable".

-According to child-care professional Jeff Johnson (2010), your attitude can help you make changes in your life and your program.
+According to center director Jeff Johnson (2010), your attitude can help you make changes in your life and your program.
 Johnson has six suggestions:

 - Positive outlook: Thinking positively about situations and people can help you bring about beneficial outcomes.
-Your personal outlook on life plays a critical role in your level of self-care.
+Your personal outlook on life plays an important role in your self-care.

 - Self-awareness: Knowing who you are includes being aware of your feelings, your breath, your emotions, your thoughts, and your relationships.
-Start by taking an inventory of your strengths and weaknesses.
-Examine your life, past and present.
-Notice how far you’ve come and the skills you possess that got you to this point.
+Start by taking an inventory of your strengths and areas for growth.

-- Healthy selfishness: It’s important to recognize your own needs as valid and do what is necessary to meet them.
+- Healthy selfishness: It is important to recognize your own needs as valid and do what is necessary to meet them.

 - Relinquish control: Allowing yourself to relax and see things as gray instead of black and white can allow you to see more options and opportunities in life.

 - Playful attitude: Changing your mindset requires playfulness, curiosity, and excitement.
-Try exploring life through the eyes of a child and see how differently things seem.
+Try exploring life through the eyes of a child and see how different things seem.